 Let us help you cut through the hype of four big ideas in the diet world right now.
 The keto diet External Site, Mediterranean diet External Site, intermittent fasting External Site and the Whole30® program External Site.

-Julie Enga, dietitian at Wellmark Blue Cross and Blue Shield, answers your questions about these latest trends.
+Julie Enga, dietitian and team leader, employer consulting and well-being services, at Wellmark Blue Cross and Blue Shield, answers your questions about these latest trends.

 Is intermittent fasting a good tool for weight loss?

 The evidence is mixed and researchers disagree about what type of fasting works best for different people.
 Intermittent fasting typically involves either eating very few calories on certain days, or eating only during certain hours of each day.
 Fasting is a lifestyle change that requires discipline, so you should consider if you can sustain this over a long period of time.
 Some people find it easier to have willpower for a short period of time rather than moderate willpower all the time.
 But there are downsides, including extreme hunger, headaches and possible drops in blood sugar.
 Before considering this type of diet for someone, I would want to understand their eating patterns, emotional thoughts/feelings around food and why they are interested in this diet.
 And, before you dive in, it’s important to talk to your doctor.

 I’m considering trying Whole30.
 What are your thoughts?

 Whole30 is a 30-day plan that eliminates anything processed, and even some whole foods in unprocessed forms, including grains, dairy, soy, legumes, sugar, certain preservatives and artificial sweeteners.
 It promises many benefits, including improved digestion, skin health and metabolism.
 Once the 30 days are completed, the foods can slowly be added back into the diet, depending on how the body responds.